- Online Services Pay Fines, Transcripts...

-In addition, the Answer – Unlawful Detainer (form UD-105) has been revised to include new dates and additional defenses and objections for tenants.
+Answer – Unlawful Detainer (form UD-105) has been revised to include new dates and additional defenses and objections for tenants.

 How will I appear for the court hearing?

 Appearances for civil matters including civil harassment restraining orders, elder abuse restraining orders, Law & Motion and Case Management Conference calendars are being held remotely via Zoom.
 Please review the Virtual Appearance Guide for additional information.
-There is a Zoom kiosk available for use at the Sonoma County Public Library for use by persons over the age of 65 who have filed an application for a restraining order.
+There is a Zoom kiosk available for use at the Sonoma County Law Library for use by persons over the age of 65 who have filed an application for a restraining order.
 If you are over 65 and have filed an application for a restraining order, you may contact our Self-Help Center at (707) 521-6534, to learn more and set an appointment to use the kiosk for your hearing